htcondor/htmap/docs/source/dependencies.rst

     htmap.settings['PYTHON_DELIVERY'] = 'assume'

-In this mode, HTMap assumes that any dependencies, including the Python install, are already present.
+In this mode, HTMap assumes that a Python installation with all Python dependencies is already present.
 Additional dependencies can still be delivered via :class:`MapOptions`.

 Run Inside a Docker Container
 -----------------------------